Phenomenology of Holography via Quantum Coherence on Causal Horizons: Background and Motivation

-For the nonlocal spatial correlations, it is instructive to take a brief detour to consider a concrete example that cannot be captured by a field theoretic approach\,\cite{krishogan}.
+\enlargethispage{2.5pt} For the nonlocal spatial correlations, it is instructive to take a brief detour to consider a concrete example that cannot be captured by a field theoretic approach\,\cite{krishogan}.
 Consider a case where massive particles are decaying to EPR-like states of oppositely propagating photons, and the direction of decay is indeterminate\,--- as in, the photons are created in $S$-wave states, as isotropic superpositions of all directions.
-The gravitational shock waves from such decays result in coherent quantum gravitational fluctuations of causal diamond boundaries on all scales.
-Statistically, the angular correlations are approximately quadrupolar and independent of scale.
-For a measurement system in which the number of decaying particles is limited by the gravitational binding energy corresponding to its size, with an ultraviolet cutoff at the Planck mass, the amount of distortion in causal structure scales linearly with the duration of the measurement, just as in the holographic Planckian random walk scaling described above.
-This example is not intended to be an appropriate model for our proposed interferometric experiment, where the instrument measures fluctuations in empty space-time and there is no active source at the center of the causal diamond.
+The gravitational shockwaves\,\cite{Aichelburg1971,DRAY1985} from such decays result in coherent quantum gravitational fluctuations of causal diamond boundaries on all scales.
+Statistically, the angular correlations are \textit{independent of scale} and approximately quadrupolar.
+Due to the permanent gravitational memory effect, this can accumulate.
+For a measurement system in which the number of decaying particles is limited by the gravitational binding energy corresponding to its size, with an ultraviolet cutoff at the Planck mass, the amount of distortion in causal structure scales linearly with the duration of the measurement, just as in the holographic Planckian random walk scaling described above (a generalization to a null perfect fluid was done in Ref.\,\cite{mackewicz2024}).
+This example is not intended to be an appropriate model for our proposed experiment, where the interferometer measures fluctuations in empty space-time and there is no active source at the center of the causal diamond.
 In a realistic model, the fabric of space-time is constructed without a background as in the HST theory, via intersecting causal diamonds whose vacua are filled with virtual states that pop in and out of existence (zero mean, nonzero mean square power).
 The coherent quantum gravitational fluctuations on these causal diamond boundaries originate from the relationships among different observers and the incoming\,/\,outgoing information among their respective causal diamonds.